 Our CacheFlow architecture consists of a TCAM and a sharded collection of software switches, as shown in Figure 1.
 The software switches can run on CPUs in the data plane (e.g., network processors), as part of the software agent on the hardware switch, or on separate servers.
 CacheFlow consists of a CacheMaster module that receives OpenFlow commands from an unmodified SDN controller.
-CacheMaster must preserve the semantics of the OpenFlow interface, including the ability to update rules, query counters, and receive events.
-CacheMaster also uses the OpenFlow protocol to distribute rules to unmodified commodity hardware and software switches.
+CacheMaster preserves the semantics of the OpenFlow interface, including the ability to update rules, query counters etc. CacheMaster uses the OpenFlow protocol to distribute rules to unmodified commodity hardware and software switches.
 CacheMaster is a purely control-plane component, with control sessions shown as dashed lines and data-plane forwarding shown by solid lines.

 As the name suggests, CacheFlow treats the TCAM as a cache that stores the most popular rules.
 However, we cannot simply apply existing cache-replacement algorithms, because the rules can match on overlapping sets of packets, leading to dependencies between multiple rules.
-While earlier work on IP route caching [14-17] considered rule dependencies, IP prefixes only have simple "containment" relationships, rather than patterns that partially overlap.
-The partial overlaps can also lead to long dependency chains, and this problem is exacerbated by applications that combine multiple functions (like server load balancing and routing) to generate many more rules.
-Swapping entire groups of dependent rules in and out of the TCAM would be inefficient, especially if most rules match relatively few packets.
+Indeed, the switch we used for our experiments makes just this mistake (See $\S5$) - a bug now addressed by our new system!
+Moreover, while earlier work on IP route caching [11-14] considered rule dependencies, IP prefixes only have simple "containment" relationships, rather than patterns that partially overlap.
+The partial overlaps can also lead to long dependency chains, and this problem is exacerbated by applications that combine multiple functions (like server load balancing and routing, as can be done in Frenetic [15] and CoVisor [16]) to generate many more rules.

-To handle rule dependencies, we construct a compact representation of a prioritized list of rules as a directed acyclic graph (DAG), and design incremental algorithms for adding and removing rules.
-Our cachereplacement algorithms use the DAG to decide which rules to place in the TCAM.
+To handle rule dependencies, we construct a compact representation of the given prioritized list of rules as an annotated directed acyclic graph (DAG), and design incremental algorithms for adding and removing rules to this data structure.
+Our cache-replacement algorithms use the DAG to decide which rules to place in the TCAM.
 To preserve rule-table space for the rules that match a large fraction of the traffic, we design a novel "splicing" technique that breaks long dependency chains.
 Splicing creates a few new rules that "cover" a large number of unpopular rules, to avoid polluting the cache.
-The technique extends to handle changes in the list of rules, as well as changes in their relative popularity, over time.
-Experiments with our CacheFlow prototype demonstrate the effectiveness of our algorithms under realistic workloads.
+The technique extends to handle changes in the rules, as well as changes in their popularity over time.

-In this paper, we make the following key technical contributions:
+In summary, we make the following key technical contributions:

-- Incremental rule-dependency analysis: We develop an algorithm for incrementally analyzing and maintaining rule dependencies-a necessary component of any sound rule-caching scheme. - Novel cache-replacement strategies: We develop algorithms that (i) cache groups of dependent rules, (ii) "splice" dependency chains to cache smaller sets of popular rules, and (iii) a hybrid algorithm combining the best of the two approaches. - Implementation and evaluation: We discuss how CacheFlow preserves the semantics of the Open-Flow interface and shards cache-miss traffic over multiple software switches.
-Our experiments using Pica8 switches and both synthetic and real workloads show that rule-caching can help process 90% of the total traffic by caching less than 5% of the total rules.
+- Incremental rule-dependency analysis: We develop an algorithm for incrementally analyzing and maintaining rule dependencies. - Novel cache-replacement strategies: We develop new algorithms that only cache heavy-hitting rules along with a small set of dependencies. - Implementation and evaluation: We discuss how CacheFlow preserves the semantics of the Open-Flow interface.
+Our experiments on both synthetic and real workloads show a cache-hit rate of 90% of the traffic by caching less than 5% of the rules.

-A preliminary version of this work appeared in a work-shop paper [18] which briefly discussed ideas about rule dependencies and caching algorithms.
-In this paper, we develop novel algorithms that help efficiently deal with real deployment constraints like incremental updates to policies and high TCAM update times.
-We also show that our system can implement large policies on an actual hardware switch as opposed to simulated evaluation done using much smaller policies in the workshop version.
+A preliminary version of this work appeared in a workshop paper [17] which briefly discussed ideas about rule dependencies and caching algorithms.
+In this paper, we develop novel algorithms that help efficiently deal with practical deployment constraints like incremental updates to policies and high TCAM update times.
+We also evaluate CacheFlow by implementing large policies on actual hardware as opposed to simulations done using much smaller policies in the workshop version.